 Whether you happened upon this phenomenon randomly while channel surfing or you’ve been a long-time fan of Discovery Channel’s hit TV show “Moonshiners”, you may have pondered at some point: Is this real life?

 The short answer is: No, it’s television.
 This is not reality.

 But here’s the question you should be asking: Is any of it real?

 When shows like “The Real World”, “Survivor”, “Fear Factor” and “American Idol” debuted generations ago, the concept of reality TV was groundbreaking.

-Now, with hundreds if not thousands of reality shows coming and going in the intervening years, viewers are savvier and our expectations have changed.
+Now, with hundreds if not thousands of reality shows coming and going in the intervening years, viewers are savvier.
+Our expectations have changed.

 Do we still think that everyone who brings an exotic item into Rick’s pawn shop just walked in off the street?
 Have we ever found it odd that every time the “American Pickers” arrive at someone’s house, even on “surprise” visits, the homeowner is all mic’d up?

-Do we think if the cast of the Discovery Network show “Moonshiners” had really been thumbing their nose at the revenuers for eight seasons, somebody, somewhere wouldn’t have gotten busted?
+Do we think if the cast of the Discovery Network show “Moonshiners” had really been thumbing their nose at the revenuers for twelve seasons, somebody, somewhere wouldn’t have gotten busted?

 That, my friend, is a complicated question that includes a discussion about the very nature of reality, the intertwining of myth and legend with expectation.
 And, of course, just how much folks want to accept a level of fakeness and believe their own bull.

 We’ll start with the obvious.
 The very act of observing reality changes it.

 This is a TV show with cameras and producers, directors and editors.
 In fact, it is produced by Magilla Entertainment, a production company that is also associated with other reality TV shows.
 In addition, many of the cast members are referred to as actors.

-These are people, doing a portrayal that is some version of themselves.
-Probably fairly close versions of themselves.
+These shows have something in common.
+They have people doing a portrayal that is some version of themselves.
+Maybe it’s a fairly close version of themselves.

 Tickle on “Moonshiners”, for instance, is probably not going to the opera or spending a lot of time in the library when not running shine.